 Growing a Generation

-Summer of Research project by Laura McCrae, University of Auckland, supervised by Associate Professor Robyn Whittaker.
+Project by Laura McCrae, University of Auckland, supervised by Associate Professor Robyn Whittaker

 Growth monitoring is an essential part of assessing children’s health care.
 Tracking how a child is growing can provide awareness of nutritional issues or other health problems.
 Growth charts are used to compare an individual child’s growth to what is considered normal or healthy.
 Unfortunately, the growth charts used in New Zealand are adapted from those used elsewhere around the world.
 They do not reflect the diversity found in the New Zealand population.